Back to Authority and Revolt

 St. Athanasius shows that visible breadth is not the final test of truth.
 In the Arian crisis he suffered exile, pressure, slander, and isolation while clinging to what had always believed concerning the divinity of Christ.
 He did not invent a private creed against .
 He held 's faith when many holding office staggered beneath novelty.1

-His witness teaches something indispensable for this gate: fidelity may have to stand against large visible structures without becoming rebellious.
+His witness teaches something indispensable here: fidelity may have to stand against large visible structures without becoming rebellious.
 The saint does not become Korah merely because he refuses a false consensus.
 He becomes more deeply obedient precisely by refusing it.

 St. Thomas More and St. John Fisher reveal another aspect of holy witness: the sanctification of office under coercion.
 Both men knew what Henry VIII demanded.
 Both understood the cost of refusal.
 Neither hid behind procedural cleverness, partial concessions, or interior reservations while outwardly yielding.2